 The average Apple Watch user gets 49 minutes of deep sleep per night

-One of watchOS 9’s most exciting features is sleep stages, where each night’s sleep is categorized into core, deep, and REM.
+One of Apple Watch’s most exciting features is sleep stages, where each night’s sleep is categorized into core, deep, and REM.
 After squinting at their raw data, everybody has the same question: is my data normal?
 How much do normal core, deep, and REM sleep vary from person to person?

-This post explains some of the science behind sleep stages—including the purpose of each stage—and provides some helpful benchmarks of the average, 10th percentile, and 90th percentile of both deep and REM sleep, based on data from Empirical Sleep for Apple Watch.
+This post explains some of the science behind sleep stages—including the purpose of each stage—and provides some helpful benchmarks of the average, 10th percentile, and 90th percentile of both deep and REM sleep, based on data from Empirical Sleep and Empirical Health for Apple Watch.

 The science behind sleep stages